chishige1217200/TimeSpeaker/README.md

 You can use this program on Windows PC(x86, x64).
 The program requires .NET Framework 2.0.

-You can set up language and speaking interval in config.txt.
+You can set up speaking language and speaking interval in config.txt.

 # Config
 Supported Language: ja-JP or en-US